 Less overeating and better food choices means fewer calories to count, resulting in a fitter, stronger you (or them).

 How could anyone resist that?

-A personal trainer doesn't just help with your physical strength.
+A home or online personal trainer doesn't just help with your physical strength.
 Search for a 'personal trainer near me' and see how they can help you with your diet too.